krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 a system of presences.

-It is independent of the semantics of what is being observed: like energy, presence mass can shift, accumulate, or redistribute, but its total balance over a finite interval remains invariant.
+It is independent of the semantics of what is being observed: like energy, presence mass can shift, accumulate, or redistribute, but it remains balanced when distributed across presences over a finite interval remains invariant.

 Thus, the conservation of mass plays a role in the presence calculus similar to that of other conservation laws in physics.
 It constrains the behavior of three key observable, measurable parameters of any system of presences.

-More importantly, it allows us to study and characterize the long-run behavior of the system.
+More importantly, exploiting this constraint allows us to study and characterize the long-run behavior of the system.

 This provides a rigorous framework for reasoning about the history of a path-dependent system of presences—a key prerequisite for analyzing the long-run